isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 - If you use AND and do not see the data you are expecting in the filter, try OR instead.
 AND is a more restrictive criteria requiring all filters to be met, OR is less restrictive, requiring only one criteria to be met for the data to appear.
 - Please add the term "AND" or "OR" in your saved cohort title since the type of combination used in your cohort does not display in the filters list for a saved cohort.

-Programs & Projects Tab
+Programs & Projects Panel
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The Programs & Projects Tab is only available for User Data.
 It displays the programs and projects that are part of the user data set.

-Selected Filters Panel
+Cohort Filters Panel
 ^^^^^^^^^^^^^^^^^^^^^^

-This panel displays selected filters for each program.
-You have to toggle between program tabs to see the filters selected for each program.
+This panel displays the selected filters for the cohort.
+Filters are listed under the program name.
+If you click on the program name, the Select Data Set and Select Filters panels to the left will change to display that Program.

-If you have not saved the cohort yet, clicking on “Clear All” will remove all selected filters for that program and selecting an X beside a single filter will remove that filter.
+Selecting an X beside a single filter will remove that filter.

 Note that you cannot removed filters once the cohort has been saved.
 (See Set Operations below for more ways to add or remove filters from your cohorts.)

-Details Panel
+Data Set Details Panel
 ^^^^^^^^^^^^^

 This panel shows the **Total Number of Samples** and **Total Number of Cases** in a cohort based on the selected filters.
 If there is a small "timer" icon, the calculation is taking place; the results should appear soon.

-Clinical Features Panel
+Data Set Clinical Features Panel
 ^^^^^^^^^^^^^^^^^^^^^^^

 This panel shows a list of images (called "treemaps") that give a high level breakdown of the selected samples for a